-Account-Based Marketing: A focused approach to B2B marketing in which marketing and sales teams work together to target best-fit accounts and turn them into customers
+Account-Based Marketing Definition: A focused approach to B2B marketing in which marketing and sales teams work together to target best-fit accounts and turn them into customers.

 The traditional B2B sales and marketing funnel is broken, and marketing is facing a revenue impact gap.
 In its current form, B2B marketing takes a broad approach to lead generation with the goal of capturing as many leads as possible.
 The inherent issue with this approach is that the funnel gets smaller towards the bottom, so the vast majority of B2B leads — over 99%, according to Forrester Research — never become customers.
 Marketers want to deliver a sustainable growth advantage, but that takes a true ABM platform, with a strategy that engages across the entire revenue lifecycle.

 Instead of starting with marketing channels in an attempt to generate leads, an ABM strategy begins with identifying and targeting best-fit accounts that have the biggest revenue potential for your business.
 Marketers can then use technology to serve personalized messaging to decision-makers at these accounts on the channels they are actively using.
 In an ABM program, this marketing outreach is supplemented by personalized, one-to-one sales outreach to the same list of target accounts.
 By engaging their target accounts across the entire customer lifecycle, not just at the top of the funnel.
 This creates positive momentum on your revenue flywheel, as prospects at every buying stage are getting the right message at the right time.

 How many stakeholders are involved in a B2B purchasing decision?

 The answer is rarely just one.
 In fact, KnowledgeTree reports that the average B2B buying committee is made up of 7 to 20 individuals.
-And the sales cycle is growing longer as more decision-makers become involved, which is why single-lead marketing is not the most effective or fastest method to close a deal.
+And the sales cycle is growing longer as more decision-makers become involved, which is why lead-based marketing is not the most effective or fastest method to close a deal.
 Instead, more and more B2B companies are turning to ABM to place marketing messages in front of all decision-makers within high-value accounts.

 The History of Account-Based Marketing